amosjyng/yang/yin.md

 );

 module.implement_with_doc("Concept representing a Rust module.");

+has_member.implement_with_doc(
+    "Marks the value as being part of the owner.
+The owner should presumably be a collection of some sort."
+);

+re_exports.implement_with_doc("Marks the owner module as re-exporting the value symbol.");

 most_prominent_member.implement_with_doc(
     "The most prominent member of a Rust module.
 The module will take its name after this member."